tbass134/DogBreedDectector/post.md

 Here, at Nexmo, we use Facebook Workplace as one of our many channels for communication.
 If you haven't used it or heard about it, it's just like Facebook, but for companies.
 All of us here at Nexmo have an account, and we are able to view and join different groups throughout the organization.

 A few months ago, one of our coworkers created a group for showing our pets, and it was a great idea, and a lot of members on the team post photos of their pets.
-I check the group almost everyday, and its a good way to enjoy the finer things in life (puppies!)
+I check the group almost everyday, and its a good way to enjoy the finer things in life (puppies!).

 ![](images/wp-group.jpg)